top of page

 Historic Preservation

-AWH Architects embarked on a journey to evaluate a historic structure, aiming to transform it into a vibrant commercial space.
+AWH Architects embarked on a journey to evaluate this historic structure, aiming to transform it into a vibrant commercial space.
 Their initial task involved conducting an assessment of the building and devising a concept design and fit plan for its conversion.
-Following the completion of this phase, the next steps involved a core and shell reconfiguration of the building, marking the beginning of its transition into a mixed-use facility.
-The primary goal of this phase is to remodel and rehabilitate the core and shell of the building, to create a 'white box' environment to appeal to prospective tenants and users.
-Throughout this stage, the designers meticulously addressed various aspects, including the developmental core and shell elements such as lobbies, building shafts, elevator, and stair cores, as well as the layout of corridors and leasable areas.
-Moreover, they undertook exterior rehabilitation work, focusing on masonry and windows, while introducing new windows on the west side facing public storage.
-Additionally, a comprehensive Master Sign package, inclusive of a roof sign, was developed to enhance the building's visual identity and presence.
+Following the completion of this phase, the next steps involved a core and shell reconfiguration marking the beginning of its transition into a mixed-use facility.
+The primary goal of this phase was to create a clean and simple environment to appeal to prospective tenants and users.
+Throughout this stage, the designers addressed lobby design, building shafts, elevators, and stair cores, as well as the layout of corridors and leasable areas.

 bottom of page